-all applicable hourly rates in effect during the pay period and the corresponding ix. number of hours worked at each hourly rate by the employee.

-110. During the CLASS PERIOD, when PLAINTIFF and other CALIFORNIA CLASS Members missed meal and rest breaks, or were paid inaccurate missed meal and rest period premiums, or were not paid for all hours worked, DEFENDANTS also failed to provide PLAINTIFF and other CALIFORNIA CLASS Members with complete and accurate wage statements which failed to show, among other things, the total hours worked and all applicable hourly rates in effect during the pay period and the corresponding amount of time worked at each hourly rate, and correct rates of pay for penalty payments or missed meal and rest periods.
-Further, from time to time, DEFENDANTS included Paid Time Off ("PTO") and Holiday hours into the computation of total hours worked for purposes of Cal.
+- i. all applicable hourly rates in effect during the pay period and the corresponding number of hours worked at each hourly rate by the employee. - 111.
+During the CLASS PERIOD, when PLAINTIFF and other CALIFORNIA CLASS Members missed meal and rest breaks, or were paid inaccurate missed meal and rest period premiums, or were not paid for all hours worked, DEFENDANTS also failed to provide PLAINTIFF and other CALIFORNIA CLASS Members with complete and accurate wage statements which failed to show, among other things, the total hours worked and all applicable hourly rates in effect during the pay period and the corresponding amount of time worked at each hourly rate, and correct rates of pay for penalty payments or missed meal and rest periods.
+Further, from time to time, DEFENDANTS failed to issue wage statements that provided the accurate name and address of the legal entity that is the employer of PLAINTIFF and other CALIFORNIA CLASS Members.
+Further, from time to time, DEFENDANT included hours for PTO and Holiday into the calculation for total hours worked, notwithstanding the fact that hours for PTO and Holiday are not considered hours worked for purposes of Cal.
 Lab.
-Code § 226(a)(2), notwithstanding the fact that PTO and Holiday hours are not considered hours worked.
-DEFENDANTS' inclusion of PTO and Holiday hours into the total hours worked in itemized wage statements issued to PLAINTIFF and other CALIFORNIA CLASS Members violates Cal.
-Lab.
 Code § 226(a)(2).
-As such, the wage statements issued to PLAINTIFF and members of the CALIFORNIA CLASS violated Cal.
+Thus, DEFENDANT from time to time issued itemized wage statements that violated Cal.
 Lab.
-Code § 226(a)(2).
-In addition to the foregoing, DEFENDANTS failed to provide itemized wage statements to PLAINTIFF and members of the CALIFORNIA CLASS that complied with the requirements of California Labor Code Section 226.

-111. DEFENDANT knowingly and intentionally failed to comply with Cal.
-Lab.
-Code § 226, causing injury and damages to PLAINTIFF and the other members of the CALIFORNIA CLASS.
+Code § 226(a)(2). - 112.
+In addition to the foregoing, DEFENDANTS failed to provide itemized wage statements to PLAINTIFF and members of the CALIFORNIA CLASS that complied with the requirements of California Labor Code Section 226. - § 226, causing injury and damages to PLAINTIFF and the other members of the CALIFORNIA CLASS.
 These damages include, but are not limited to, costs expended calculating the correct wages for all missed meal and rest breaks and the amount of employment taxes which were not properly paid to state and federal tax authorities.
 These damages are difficult to estimate.
 Therefore, PLAINTIFF and the other members of the CALIFORNIA CLASS may elect to recover liquidated damages of fifty dollars (\$50.00) for the initial pay period in which the violation occurred, and one hundred dollars (\$100.00) for each violation in a subsequent pay period pursuant to Cal.
 Lab.
 Code § 226, in an amount according to proof at the time of trial (but in no